01binary/zeroweb/src/articles/kalman-filter.md

 For a system with *multiple* state variables, the initial estimate and disturbance uncertainties are represented by square **covariance** matrices with the same number of rows and columns as there are state variables.

-The diagonal entries encode variances, and the off-diagonal entries encode *covariances*.
+In a covariance matrix, the diagonal entries encode variances, and the off-diagonal entries encode *covariances*.

 ## estimate covariance

-Estimate uncertainty is typically denoted by the `P` symbol in equations, and the uncertainty of initial estimate is denoted by `P0`.
+Estimate uncertainty is typically denoted by `P`, and the uncertainty of initial estimate is denoted by `P0`.

 For systems with only one state variable both terms are scalar variances, otherwise they are covariance matrices.